-Retired Marine, 26, stabbed in eye in Massachusetts while aiding woman being attacked: report
+Former Marine, 26, stabbed in eye in Massachusetts while aiding woman being attacked: report

 Tyler Ferrara recently returned home after five years of active duty, his brother said

-A recently retired U.S. Marine in Massachusetts is facing at least two more surgeries after being stabbed in an eye with a boxcutter while trying to fend off a suspect who was attacking a woman, according to reports.
+A former U.S. Marine in Massachusetts is facing at least two more surgeries after being stabbed in an eye with a boxcutter while trying to fend off a suspect who was attacking a woman, according to reports.

 Tyler Ferrara, 26, was suddenly jumped by three men, FOX affiliate Boston 25 reported.
-After the attack, he was rushed to a hospital for emergency surgery, according to the station.
+After the early Sunday morning attack, he was rushed to a hospital for emergency surgery, according to the station.

+Employees from nearby Compass Tavern helped slow Ferrara's bleeding until paramedics arrived, WCVB-TV of Boston reported.

+"He was cut right above the eye. … Was bleeding pretty good," tavern manager Steve Domenick told the station.
+Ferrara suffered retina damage, his brother Matt Ferrara said.

-Ferrara recently returned home after five years of active duty, his brother Matt Ferrara told the station.
+Tyler Ferrara recently returned home after five years of active duty, his brother told Boston 25.
 The former Marine quickly got a job and enrolled in college for a master’s degree but now his plans are on hold as he recovers from the attack, his brother said.

 ST. LOUIS BLUES PROSPECT ROBBED AT GUNPOINT NEAR GATEWAY ARCH